Luciano Huck: Television

 In September 1996, Huck made his solo debut with Programa H on Rede Bandeirantes.
 Luciano Huck was also the host of radio show Torpedo on Rádio Jovem Pan.
 At 27, Huck left the newspaper to work full-time on Programa H. Luciano Huck joined Globo network in September 1999, to host Caldeirão do Huck.
 His program combines entertainment and charity work.
 On April 8, 2018, Caldeirão do Huck celebrated its eighteenth year on air.

 In June 2021, it was announced that Huck would move to Sundays in September 2021, with a new show replacing the long-running Domingão do Faustão after Fausto Silva's departure from the network.
 Domingão com Huck premiered on September 5, 2021.

-Social entrepreneurship and politics
+Social entrepreneurship

 Luciano Huck is the founder and chairman of Instituto Criar, a non-profit organization whose mission is to promote youth professional, social and personal development by teaching them means of filmmaking.
 Over 2000 youth have enrolled in its educational program since it was established in 2004.
 He is also member of the civic movements Agora! and RenovaBR.

+Political activities

 There were talks that Huck would run for president in the 2018 Brazilian general election.
 The presenter declined the offer but said he would keep "discussing important issues for Brazil".
+Polling at one point in the race showed that he would have been among the top three most popular candidates.

+He was also speculated to be a candidate in the 2022 election, but ultimately chose not to run.
+Following the 2022 election, Huck has indicated he may be a presidential candidate in the future, with a possible run in 2026.

+Political views

+Huck has been described as the face of the Agora! political movement.
+Huck vowed to never vote for the Workers' Party (PT), breaking with the movement's reluctant support for Fernando Haddad's campaign against Jair Bolsonaro in the second round of the election.
+He ultimately voted for Jair Bolsonaro in the second round of the election.

+Huck was critical of Bolsonaro's presidency, accusing Bolsonaro of 'inciting violence against women'.

 Personal life

 Luciano Huck is married to the Brazilian television presenter, actress and singer Angélica Ksyvickis.
 They are parents of Joaquim, (born on March 8, 2005) Benício, (born on November 3, 2007) and Eva (born on September 25, 2012).

+In May 2015, Huck, his wife and his three children were lightly injured after the plane they were travelling on crashed in the Pantanal region of the state of Mato Grosso do Sul.